techdivision/import-docs/04.libraries/docs.md

 ---
-title: 'Core Libraries'
+title: 'Core Components'
 visible: true
 ---

-As this is the main library that provides Magento 2 import core functionality, the specific functionality to import products, category etc. is part of additional libraries.
+This are the main components, that provides Magento 2 import core functionality to import products, categories and attributes.

-### Libraries for Community Edition (CE)
+### Components for Community Edition (CE)

 These are the M2IF core libraries for the Magento 2 Community Edition (CE).